Hajime Sugiyama: Army Minister

-In February 1937, Sugiyama became Army Minister in the cabinet of Prime Minister Senjūrō Hayashi and remained in that position under the succeeding Prime Minister, Fumimaro Konoe.
+In February 1937, General Sugiyama became Army Minister in the cabinet of Prime Minister Senjūrō Hayashi and remained in that position under the succeeding Prime Minister, Fumimaro Konoe.
+During his tenure, hostilities broke out between Japanese and Chinese forces near the Marco Polo Bridge on 7 July 1937.
+Thereafter, Sugiyama was among those pushing Konoe for armed retaliation.
+When summoned for an imperial audience regarding events in China, he assured the Emperor that a war against the Chinese could be successfully resolved within 2-3 months.

-During his tenure, tensions between Japanese forces and the Chinese grew more severe.
-When hostilities broke out near the Marco Polo Bridge, Sugiyama was among those pushing Konoe for retaliation against China, thereby giving rise to the Second Sino-Japanese War.
+On July 11, Prime Minister Konoe authorized the reinforcement of Japanese troops in northern China.
+By the end of the month, Japan's military had seized Peking, thereby giving rise to the Second Sino-Japanese War.

 Promotion to Army leadership

 On 3 June 1938, Sugiyama left his position as Army Minister to become a member of Japan's Supreme War Council.
 In December 1938, he briefly left the council to assume command over the North China Area Army and the Mongolia Garrison Army respectively before returning in September 1939.

-By September 3, 1940, Hajime Sugiyama succeeded the elderly Prince Kan'in Kotohito as Chief of the Imperial Japanese Army General Staff.
+By 3 September 1940, Hajime Sugiyama succeeded the elderly Prince Kan'in Kotohito as Chief of the Imperial Japanese Army General Staff.